 The company now eyeing Gary’s only hospital has played a key role in these attacks.

 But on the national stage, Franciscan has been at the forefront of attacks on nondiscrimination provisions enshrined in the Affordable Care Act (ACA).
-In a lawsuit filed last year under the company’s old name, Franciscan Alliance v.
+In a lawsuit filed last year, Franciscan Alliance v.
 Burwell, attorneys claimed that requiring Franciscan to provide gender-affirming care under the ACA’s Section 1557—which forbids sex-based discrimination in all health-care programs and activities by any entity receiving federal funds—would violate the company’s religious beliefs.

 “Like the Catholic Church it serves, Franciscan believes that a person’s sex is ascertained biologically, and not by one’s beliefs, desires, or feelings,” attorneys from the Becket Fund for Religious Liberty wrote.